1:22pm PT by Graeme McMillan

 Meet Kurt Russell's 'Guardians of the Galaxy Vol. 2' Character Ego, and Comics' Other Living Planets

-This doesn't mean that Russell will be spending the entire movie as a CGI lunar object, however; in footage shared in Hall H, he appeared in human form (His costume was shown on the convention floor Sunday, and confirmed to all that the movie Ego will look like a person for at least part of the feature).
+This doesn't mean that Russell will be spending the entire movie as a CGI celestial body, however; in footage shared in Hall H, he appeared in human form (His costume was shown on the convention floor Sunday, and confirmed to all that the movie Ego will look like a person for at least part of the feature).

 Kathulos of the Eternal Lives